 How to Test My Checkout / Run a Test Transaction

-Testing is a very important part of setting up your checkout process.
+Testing is a very important part of setting up your checkout process, especially when it comes to the things you have set up to take payments and run post purchase automation.

 Once you have created a Checkout, you may find that you want to give it a test, to see how things look, and to check that any Integration Automation you set up is running correctly.